 Fixed retainers, on the other hand, are bonded to the back of your teeth to keep them in place.
 The pro to this type is that they aren’t removable, making them nearly impossible to lose and ensuring you meet the necessary wear time.
 The one downside is that they are a bit more difficult to clean.
-Don’t worry – our Webster orthodontist will review the benefits of each type to help you determine which one is best for you.
+Don’t worry – our Gates orthodontist will review the benefits of each type to help you determine which one is best for you.

 Caring for Your Retainer